anas-didi95/gatsby-resume-maker/README.md

   Gatsby Resume Maker
 </h1>

-The application can generate resume based on the values inputted in the JSON files.
+The application to generate resume based on the values inputted in the JSON files.
 Built using GatsbyJS, TypeScript and GraphQL

 <br/>